Pesach in Chassidic Thought: Haste from God

 Haste from God

-The matzot that we eat on the night of the Seder serve as a
+The matzot that we eat on the night of the Seder serve as a reminder of

 The first haste was on the fifteenth of Nisan when in a single moment the Egyptians drove the Israelites out of the country.
 As Scripture states:

-And they baked unleavened cakes of the dough which they
+And they baked unleavened cakes of the dough which they brought out of

 The second haste we find in the words of Moshe and Aharon, on the eve of Rosh Chodesh Nisan, when they commanded the Israelites to prepare themselves to bring the paschal offering and eat it with matza and maror: